fasil-cv/project-02-k8s-app/README.md

 kind: ConfigMap
 metadata:
   name: db-init-script
+  namespace: project-02-k8s-app
 data:
   init.sql: |
-    CREATE DATABASE IF NOT EXISTS `lab-db`;
+    -- 1. Create the database if it doesn't exist CREATE DATABASE IF NOT EXISTS `lab-db`;
     USE `lab-db`;

+    -- 2. Create the remote user and explicitly grant privileges CREATE USER IF NOT EXISTS 'job'@'%' IDENTIFIED BY 'lab_password_123';
+    GRANT ALL PRIVILEGES ON `lab-db`.* TO 'job'@'%';
+    FLUSH PRIVILEGES;

+    -- 3. Create the target log table
     CREATE TABLE IF NOT EXISTS lab_table ( id INT AUTO_INCREMENT PRIMARY KEY,
         worker_node VARCHAR(100) NOT NULL,